open-power/hostboot/src/usr/secureboot/node_comm/README.md

  with the a-bus mailbox registers

 * __node_comm_exchange.C__
-  * The core of this module - the primary function nodeCommAbusExchange() is implemented here and shows the high-level data flow between the nodes
+  * The core of this module - the primary function nodeCommExchange() is implemented here and shows the high-level data flow between the nodes
-  * The procedure for the master node is defined in nodeCommAbusExchangeMaster()
+  * The procedure for the master node is defined in nodeCommExchangeMaster()
-  * The procedure for the slave nodes is defiend in nodeCommAbusExchangeSlave()
+  * The procedure for the slave nodes is defiend in nodeCommExchangeSlave()
   * The interactions with the TPM - generating and logging SBID/Nonces, Quote Requests, Quote Responses - are all in this file